 Source: Courtesy of Wikimedia Commons

-TEKAKWITHA (Tagaskouïta, Tegakwitha), Kateri (Catherine), the first Indian to be named venerable, daughter of a Christian Algonkin squaw and a pagan Mohawk; b.
+TEKAKWITHA (Tagaskouïta, Tegakwitha), Kateri (Catherine), the first Indian to be named venerable, daughter of a Christian Algonkin woman and a pagan Mohawk; b.
 1656 at Ossernenon (Auriesville, N.Y.); d.
 1680 near Montreal.

 Kateri Tekakwitha’s mother, who had been brought up by French settlers at Trois-Rivières, had been captured about 1653.
 Shortly afterwards she had been chosen by a Mohawk to be his wife.
 In 1660 she was carried off by smallpox, along with her husband and her last-born child.
 Young Catherine, whose face was pock-marked and whose eyes were badly affected, almost died too.
 She was taken in by her uncle, the first chieftain of the village and a declared enemy of the Christian faith.